zS1L3NT/web-formby/README.md

 Formby is a form creation website that aims to act like Google Forms or Microsoft Forms.<br>
 The laravel backend of Formby is [here](https://github.com/zS1L3NT/web-laravel-formby)

+View the video demonstration of the website [here](https://youtu.be/56A5XV-Q-PA)

 ## Motivation

 I need a deliverable for my FWEB (Full Stack Web Development) submission so I looked around for a cool project idea to build.